p6r6g/SQL-Operation_Analytics/README.md

     4. Weekly Engagement Per Device
     5. Email Engagement Analysis

-Find the Report in the repository for a detailed analysis.
+Find the Report.pdf in the repository for a detailed analysis.